IntrepidMare/Red-Hood-in-the-Neighborhood/README.md

 ### USING FEATURED FONTS

-The following fonts must be installed on your computer/device (Downloadable from Google Fonts or similar sites).
-Otherwise, you won't see any changing from the typical font on the archive.
+Keep in mind that a font has to be installed on your operating system to work, so be sure to install on your computer/device the following (Downloadable from Google Fonts or similar sites):
 1. Architects Daughter
 2. Bangers